 Many companies today still run on legacy software, with old and outdated interfaces and user experiences that are lacking, to say the least.

 Continue reading “The Benefits of Sweating the Details in Enterprise Applications”

-I am very excited to announce that I launched a new digital product and brand strategy/design practice called Humanist.
+I am excited to announce the launched of a new digital product and brand strategy/design practice called Humanist.

 Humanist is a strategy and design practice born in Brooklyn with a focus on building awesome digital products and branding.
 Humanist is passionate about building products people want and brands they connect with.
 Continue reading “Announcing Humanist”